 I recently had the opportunity to help a friend style her Thanksgiving table on her beautiful stone outdoor kitchen and dining area.

 This was the perfect backdrop for a fall outdoor Thanksgiving table in Texas.

-How to Style an Outdoor Thanksgiving Table
+Setting an Outdoor Thanksgiving Table

 Robin and I met last spring at a Saturday tennis drill.
 She is so much fun so I asked her to join our tennis team.
 In late August, our team wasn’t able to practice at our tennis center.
 Robin had mentioned that they have a tennis court at their house.
 She invited the team to come practice at her home.
 Our coach came, too.